-This filly is currently at Ollie Pears' yard in Malton and will be broken in before November and then enter full training straight afterwards.
+Christmas Morning is currently at Ollie Pears' yard in Malton and will be broken in before November and then enter full training straight afterwards.
 After trotting and cantering in December, she will have a short rest before getting ready to race in the opening stages of the 2020 season.

 We are already reporting on the fillys progress for shareholders on an ad-hoc basis, reporting on the major breakthroughs with her training - and we will provide regular updates on her progress on the gallops and with her education in detail from January onward.
 During the heart of the season we publish update reports every 7-10 days, and more regularly when she actively starts racing.